prisma/prisma-examples/.github/readmes/typescript/_next-steps.md

 npx prisma2 lift up
 ```

-The first command, `lift save`, stores a number of migration files on te file sytem with details about the migration (such as the required migration steps and SQL operations), this doesn't yet affect the database.
+The first command, `lift save`, stores a number of migration files on the file sytem with details about the migration (such as the required migration steps and SQL operations), this doesn't yet affect the database.
+It also deletes the old development migrations.
 The second command, `lift up`, actually performs the schema migration against the database.

 ### Generate Photon.js with the CLI